Broadband availability checker guide UK broadband guide cover image.

 • Ignoring installation timelines.

-• Assuming estimated speeds will definitely be achieved.
+• Assuming estimated speeds are guaranteed.

 • Comparing deals without checking total cost.